kynan/fenics14/slides.md

   * parallel loop interface is completely flexible
 * escape hatch for things not expressible in UFL: e.g. compute maximum of CG and DG functions for every CG DOF (slope limiters)
-* we control C kernels completely, can use ctypes for lightweight interfacing

 * PyOP2 as parallel execution layer for assembly kernels: responsible for storage, transfer and communication of data
 * PETSc used for meshes (DMPlex), nonlinear solves (SNES), linear solves (KSP, PC)